techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 ## The big event

 Student groups learned what operating in a modern global corporate workplace is like.
-They gathered input, applied design thinking principles to empathize, identified opportunities for growth, and suggested sound solutions, which were then presented during the final **pitch meeting** held over Zoom.
+They gathered input, applied design thinking principles, identified opportunities for growth, and suggested sound solutions, which were then presented during the final **pitch meeting** held over Zoom.